“All he knows is hospital life”- Meet five-month-old Ralphie

 Despite how frightening the situation was, with help from Ralphie’s consultant, Sophie and Luke focused on the treatment plan.
 Together they managed to adopt a positive mindset.

-“We spent the first week crying; our world had fallen apart,” Sophie begins.
+“We spent the first week crying; our world had fallen apart,” Sophie says.
 “But then we thought, ‘we aren’t going to be like this anymore’.
 With Huxley, we didn’t have a chance.
 With Ralphie, we have a chance.
 We grabbed it, and we took it.”

 Preparing for treatment